OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Data Protection on iOS

 App developers can leverage the iOS *Data Protection* APIs to implement fine-grained access control for user data stored in flash memory.
-It is built on top of the iOS device security hardware and low-level file encryption APIs.
+The API is built on top of the Secure Enclave, a coprocessor that provides cryptographic operations for Data Protection key management.
+A device-specific hardware key is embedded into the secure enclave, ensuring the integrity of Data Protection even if the operating system kernel is compromised.

+The data protection architecture is based on a hierarchy of keys.
+The hardware key sits at the top of this hierarchy, and can be used to "unlock" so-called class keys which are associated with different device states (e.g. locked / unlocked).

+Every file stored in the iOS file system is encrypted with its own, individual per-file key, which is contained in the file metadata.
+The metadata is encrypted with the file system key and wrapped with one of the class keys, depending on the options set by the developers when creating the it.

 <img src="Images/Chapters/0x06d/key_hierarchy_apple.jpg" width="500px"/>
 *iOS Data Protection Key Hierarchy <sup>[3]</sup>*

+-- [TODO: Finish data protection overview] --

 #### Static Analysis